SQLExceptionPhil/dotfiles/README.md

 Turn off `select the previous input source` in mac settings

-Disable macOS’s “Select the previous input source” shortcut
-•  → System Settings → Keyboard → Shortcuts → Input Sources
+-  → System Settings → Keyboard → Shortcuts → Input Sources
-• Uncheck “Select the previous input source” (or remap it to something else).
+- Uncheck “Select the previous input source” (or remap it to something else).